jaequery/dude/README.md

-dude - The ultimate cpanel alternative for LEMP in Ubuntu, all CLI-based!
+dude - The cPanel killer!
+An automated LEMP management tool for Ubuntu!
 ====

 ```